Course Number | Time | Location |

 Exams

-Exams are a good time for you to demonstrate your understanding of course materials.
+Exams provide the opportunity for you to demonstrate your understanding of course materials.
 You may not make up exams (except in the case of unanticipated emergencies with documentation from the Dean of Students).

 Each exam will be in class on the date indicated on your syllabus.